 Thank you for your interest in UB's Department of Civil, Structural and Environmental Engineering!
-Applying to one of our graduate programs is a simple process, and allows us to review your completed application quickly.
+Applying to one of our graduate programs is a simple process that allows us to review your completed application quickly.

 January 15: Target deadline for full consideration for funding/fellowships